 The policies, projects and actions identified in the Plan should support and encourage a community where people can lead active and fulfilled lives in the place where they live and work.
 Sturminster Marshall Parish Council will 'champion' and provide support and encouragement for these policies.
-We will also monitor the Plan's progress to make sure that the local community is kept informed.
+We will also monitor the Plan's progress seeking to ensure that the policies are being used in decision making by Dorset Council, and we will aim to keep the local community informed.

-We should like to extend our sincere thanks to all those who have helped with the preparation of the Plan and I look forward to receiving the support of the community so that both Dorset Council and our Parish Council can put the Plan into action.
+This Plan has taken several years and a lot of hard work, and we would like to extend our sincere thanks to all those who have helped with its preparation.
+We look forward to receiving the support of the community so that both councils can put the Plan into action.